waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - He challenged me to a battle ("Let me take you on").
 - Battling Cooltrainer Kevin.
 Defeated Rhyhorn, Charmeleon, and Wartortle.
 Victory!
 - Kevin defeated.
 Path to Bill's House should be clear.
-- Going to retrieve the Item Ball at (32, 4) using Cut.
+- Retrieved Item Ball (Protein) at (32, 4).
+- Heading East to Bill's House.